-- Sleep in upright position, if possible.
+- Sleep in an upright position, if possible.

-- Carry preventive medicines for AMS.
+- Carry preventive medicines for AMS after consulting your doctor.

 - Immediately descend, if symptoms increase.

-There used to be one fuel pump at Powari but during my recent visit to Spiti Valley in May 2013, that was not functional.
-However, there was new Petrol Pump at Tapri now.
-Also, there comes a petrol pump once you cross Rampur town completely whose quality is good enough along with Narkanda Fuel pump.
+There used to be one fuel pump at Powari, but during my recent visit to Spiti Valley, that was not functional.
+However, there is a new Petrol Pump at Tapri now.
+Also, there comes a petrol pump once you cross Rampur town completely whose quality is good enough along with the Narkanda Fuel pump.

-Hence, it is adviced that you carry cash from Manali if coming from that side or any of the ATMs at Shimla, Reckong Peo and Rampur.
-I guess you should carry enough cash with you on trans Himalayan trips because ATMs at these limited places can run out of money or become un-operational at any day or time.
+Hence, it is advised that you carry enough cash from home or Shimla, Reckong Peo, and Rampur.
+I guess you should carry enough cash with you on any trans-Himalayan trips because ATMs at these limited places can run out of money or become un-operational at any day or time.

-Generally, the places of on Road to Spiti Valley via Kinnaur including Hindustan – Tibet Highway goes like Shimla – Kufri – Narkanda – Rampur – Jeori – Tapri – Karcham – Powari – Akpa – Moorang – Spillow – Puh – Khab – Nako – Maling – Chango – Shialkhar – Sumdo – Tabo – Kaza.
+Generally, the places on Road to Spiti Valley via Kinnaur including Hindustan – Tibet Highway goes like Shimla – Kufri – Narkanda – Rampur – Jeori – Tapri – Karcham – Powari – Akpa – Moorang – Spillow – Puh – Khab – Nako – Maling – Chango – Shialkhar – Sumdo – Tabo – Kaza.

 Hindustan – Tibet Road Altitude & Distance Graph

-Facilities or Amenities on Road to Spiti Valley via Kinnaur OR Hindustan – Tibet Highway
+Facilities or Amenities on Hindustan – Tibet Highway

-|Food / Beverages||Lots of options all the way up to Powari, then few options at every other small villages / hamlets all the way up to Kaza.|
+|Food / Beverages||Lots of options up to Powari, then a few options at every other small village/hamlet up to Kaza.|

 |Diesel / Petrol Pumps||Shimla, Theog, Narkanda, Rampur, Jeori, Tapri, Reckong Peo, Kaza There was one at Powari too but think it has been closed and Tapri has a new one, dated May 2013|

-|Fixed Phones||Almost all the towns/villages en-route Spiti Valley have fixed landline telephone connectivity and I wonder if there is any town which lacks it, apart from very tiny hamlets.|
+|Fixed Phones||Almost all the towns/villages en-route Spiti Valley have fixed landline telephone connectivity and I wonder if there is any town that lacks it, apart from very tiny hamlets.|

-|Electricity||Almost all the towns/villages en-route Spiti Valley have electricity and I wonder if there is any town which lacks it, apart from very tiny hamlets.|
+|Electricity||Almost all the towns/villages en-route Spiti Valley have electricity and I wonder if there is any town that lacks it, apart from very tiny hamlets.|

-|Medical Facilities||Majority of the villages en-route Spiti Valley have medical facilities as local dispensaries and some big towns like Reckong Peo, Rampur, Kaza etc. have bigger hospitals.
+|Medical Facilities||The majority of the villages en-route Spiti Valley have medical facilities as local dispensaries and some big towns like Reckong Peo, Rampur, Kaza, etc. have bigger hospitals.
 You can get basic to mediocre medical treatments at these facilities en-route.|

 |Liquor Shops||Shimla, Rampur, Reckong Peo, Kaza.
-There could be more in between but rest I am not aware of 😉|
+There could be more in between but the rest I am not aware of 😉|